YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

 ##############################

-If the controller has not been deployed to the client, the binder sends a request to the server through a special path that Mojito creates a tunnel URL that allows the client to make HTTP requests from the client to the server.
+If the controller has not been deployed to the client, the binder sends a request to the server through a special path called the tunnel that Mojito creates to allow the client to make HTTP requests from the client to the server.
 The default path is ``http://domain:8666/tunnel``, but you can configure the name of the path.